 Dissertation and Book Project

-Title: Redistributive Authoritarianism: Land Reform and Regime Survival in the Middle East and North Africa
+Title: Redistributive Authoritarianism: Land Reform and Leader Tenure in the Middle East and North Africa

-My dissertation contributes a new understanding of redistribution under authoritarianism, and challenges prevailing theories about the positive relationship between redistribution and regime survival.
-I develop and test a theoretical framework for understanding regimes’ incentives to redistribute land, highlighting the trade-offs associated with different land reform strategies.
-The dissertation presents qualitative and quantitative evidence to show that stable and unstable MENA regimes consistently diverge over patterns of land redistribution.
-The first half of the dissertation documents the colonial roots of redistributive conflict, and uses large-N quantitative analysis to show how colonial legacies in MENA constrained regimes’ post-independence land redistribution strategies.
-Based on an original cross-country data set, my empirical findings suggest that radical, elite-targeted land redistribution occurs when the regime inherits an unpopular absentee landed elite from colonial rule on one hand, and a rising urban professional elite demanding reform on the other.
-In the second half of the dissertation, I process trace these mechanisms using detailed case studies of Jordan and Iraq, where I draw on subnational survey and observational data, as well as evidence from over 80 elite and stakeholder interviews, political biographies, government documents, and other primary-source Arabic material gathered during eighteen months of fieldwork in Jordan, the UK and the United States.
+I provide mixed-methods evidence to process trace these dynamics at the cross-national and sub-national levels.
+First, I conduct a medium-N quantitative analysis to show how colonial legacies in MENA constrained regimes’ post-independence land redistribution strategies.
+Based on an original cross-country data set, my empirical findings suggest that radical, elite-targeted land redistribution occurs when the regime inherits an exclusive elite coalition from colonial rule on one hand, and a rising urban professional elite demanding reform on the other.
+Leaders that adopt these radical reforms are shown to be more likely to suffer irregular exit than those that adopt conservative reforms or none at all.
+In the second half of the book, I process trace these dynamics using detailed case studies of Jordan, Egypt, and Iraq, where I draw on subnational survey and observational data, as well as evidence from over 80 elite and stakeholder interviews, political biographies, government documents, and other primary-source Arabic material gathered during eighteen months of fieldwork in Jordan, the UK and the United States.

 “Colonial Legacies of Redistributive Conflict: Land Reform in the Middle East and North Africa.”